#Article

 Employers may also receive anonymous tips from employees which can be tricky to deal with.
 Luckily, there’s a cheat sheet for that.

-According to the Coalition Against Insurance Fraud, 20% of small-business owners wouldn’t know how to identify a workers’ compensation scam.
-Keep in mind that statistic doesn’t include the number of employers who think they could detect a workers’ comp scam, but when faced with one, couldn’t.
+According to the Coalition Against Insurance Fraud, 20% of small-business owners wouldn’t know how to identify a workers’ compensation insurance fraud scheme.
+Keep in mind that statistic doesn’t include the number of employers who believe they could detect a workers’ comp scam—but when actually faced with one, fail to recognize the warning signs.

 If you’re looking to detect workers’ compensation fraud in your company, the best place to start is recognizing the warning signs.
 Thanks to the helpful tips above, that part is already done.